Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Path Contraction Categories

-A key step in our internalization theorem, of slots on unitaries as unitary supermaps, will be to observe that all unitary slots preserve non-pathing constraints of the above form.
-To allow us to phrase our results in a general form we define a generalization of compact closed, or trace monoidal category, which allows contracting input and output wires \textit{when} the contraction is such that when pulled taught would give a morphism $\mathbf{C}$. \begin{definition} The no-pathing functor $np_{A \nrightarrow B}(-,=): \mathbf{C}^{op} \times \mathbf{C} \rightarrow \mathbf{Set}$ is defined by \end{definition} With respect to the families of sets specified by the no-pathing functor we can define path-contraction categories, as those categories in which such no-pathing constraints can be safely put together. \begin{definition} A path-contraction category $\mathbf{C}$ is a symmetric monoidal category $\mathbf{C}$ equipped with a functor $pc_{A}(-,=)\mathbf{C}^{op} \times \mathbf{C} \rightarrow \mathbf{Set}$ satisfying and equipped with a natural transformation $\eta_{X,X'}:pc_{A}(X,X') \rightarrow \mathbf{C}(X,X')$, denoted in function-box notation as: satisfying: and furthermore such that whenever $\phi \in pc_{Z}(YX,YX') \cap pc_{Y}(ZX,ZX')$ (up to swaps) and furthermore then and furthermore where again swaps have been used to define the contraction of wires which are not on the left-hand side.
-In general we refer to either of the above equivalent diagrams by \end{definition} The above properties along with naturality are enough to ensure that contraction along any no-pathing process evaluates in an intuitive way: Note that whenever a category can be equipped with a path-contraction structure for some functors $pc_{A}(X,X')$ then it can always be equipped with a path-contraction structure for the functors $np_{A \nrightarrow A}(X,X')$.
+A key step in our characterisation of slots on unitaries as unitary supermaps, will be to observe that all unitary slots preserve non-pathing constraints of the above form.
+To allow us to phrase our results in a general form we define a generalization of compact closed (or trace monoidal) categories which allow for contraction of input and output wires \textit{only} when the contraction is such that it returns a morphism in $\mathbf{C}$. \begin{definition} The no-pathing functor $np_{A \nrightarrow B}(-,=): \mathbf{C}^{op} \times \mathbf{C} \rightarrow \mathbf{Set}$ is defined by \end{definition} Path contraction categories are then taken to be those symmetric monoidal categories in which at-least the no-pathing morphisms can be contracted. \begin{definition} A path-contraction category is a symmetric monoidal category $\mathbf{C}$ equipped with a functor $pc_{A}(-,=): \mathbf{C}^{op} \times \mathbf{C} \rightarrow \mathbf{Set}$ satisfying and equipped with for each $A$ a natural transformation $\eta_{X,X'}:pc_{A}(X,X') \rightarrow \mathbf{C}(X,X')$ denoted in function-box notation as satisfying \end{definition} The above properties along with naturality are enough to ensure that contraction along any no-pathing process evaluates in an intuitive way, namely that Note that whenever a category can be equipped with a path-contraction structure for some functors $pc_{A}(X,X')$ then it can always be equipped with a path-contraction structure for the functors $np_{A \nrightarrow A}(X,X')$.